Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 Kampong Cham to Kratie – 124km

 From there is a very nice 53km to the next guest house in Chhlong and 35km more to the slightly touristic town of Kratie.
-This part is beautiful, very tranquil, mostly with the Mekong on view.
-Traditional stilted khmer houses as usual, tall and made of wood.
+This part is beautiful, and very tranquil, mostly with the Mekong on view.
+Traditional stilted Khmer houses, as usual, are tall and made of wood.

 Kratie

-Apparently the small island facing the town is lovely and with a cycling path that goes around it, but since either this and the dolphin view require a fee, needless to say we didn’t do it, cash shortage being a classic for the poor cycloscopicos.
+Apparently, the small island facing the town is lovely and with a cycling path that goes around it, but since either this or the dolphin view requires a fee, needless to as, we didn’t do it, cash shortage being a classic for the poor cycloscopicos.

 Kratie to Stung Treng – 140km